inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 The event processor receives messages in the interchange format from RabbitMQ.
 Each message is received and processed individually before data is added into the ‘star schema’ of the UDS (User Data Store) (see Figure 3).
 We maintain two instances of the star database (star_a & star_b) with views (star) created for the current active instance.
-This allows us to update code, perform fixes and add additional feeds without requiring downtime and disruption to users.
+We use these instances alternately as our production database, whilst the othr instance is being repopulated following cahnges, fixes and additions.
+This allows us to update the production database without requiring downtime and disruption to users.

 ![Schema for the EMAP ‘star’ database stored on the UDS](./images/Figure_3.png)